 A secondary standard instrument should be carefully maintained and removed from the calibration laboratory only for the purpose of calibration with a primary standard or for intercomparison with other secondary standards.
 Secondary standards may be used as transfer standards from the primary standards.

 A chilled-mirror hygrometer may be used as a secondary standard instrument under controlled conditions of air temperature, humidity and pressure.
 For this purpose, it should be calibrated from a recognized accredited laboratory, giving uncertainty limits throughout the operational range of the instrument.
-This calibration must be directly traceable to a primary standard and should be renewed at an appropriate interval (usually once every 12 months).
+This calibration must be directly traceable to a primary standard and should be renewed at an appropriate interval (usually once every 12 to 24 months).

-General considerations for chilled-mirror hygrometers are discussed in section This method presents a fundamental technique for determining atmospheric humidity. and any change of the air pressure resulting from the sampling technique must be taken into account by using the equations given in section 1.2.
+General considerations for chilled-mirror hygrometers are discussed in section 4.4.
+This method presents a fundamental technique for determining atmospheric humidity. and any change of the air pressure resulting from the sampling technique must be taken into account by using the equations given in section 4.4.1.2.

+High performance capacitive hygrometers can also be used as secondary standards.
+They must be traceable and regularly calibrated against a primary standard in a laboratory, typically every 12 months.

-Working standards (and field reference instruments)
+4.7.4 Working standards (and field reference instruments)

 A chilled-mirror hygrometer or an Assmann psychrometer may be used as a working standard for comparisons under ambient conditions in the field or the laboratory.
 For this purpose, it is necessary to have performed comparisons at least at the reference standard level.
 The comparisons should be performed at least once every 12 months under stable room conditions.
 The working standard will require a suitable aspiration device to sample the air.

+High performance capacitive hygrometers can also be used as working standards or field reference instruments.
+They must be traceable and regularly calibrated against a traceable standard in a laboratory, typically every 12 months.
+For additional caution, they may be checked quarterly or monthly against other standards.

-4..
-Salt solution
+4.7.5 Salt solutions

 A salt solution creates characteristic values of the relative humidity in the air above it.
 The values of relative humidity are dependent on the chemical structure of the salt, the salt concentration and the temperature.
 Two types of salt solutions are available: